Zion-Holdings/zion.app/README.md

 See [docs/Integrations.md](docs/Integrations.md) for information on the Zion Assistant browser extension and Slack bot.
 Payment environment variables are documented in [docs/Payments.md](docs/Payments.md).
+Observability features like logging and metrics are covered in [docs/observability.md](docs/observability.md).

 ## Troubleshooting